vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 did heavy lifting yesterday for my Amazon package pickup, I think it's fine to skip strength exercises.

+Through the day, I'd say that it was a mix of feeling at my worst of the past week, while also feeling like the pain has peaked and things are gonna get better now.
+I'm not sure how much my psychology was influencing my read of the pain.
+But I feel intuitively that the onions played some role, even though it's now four days since I had them.

 ## Current learnings

 I've been updating [best practices around abdominal